 4 jalapeno peppers, seeded and chopped

 Peel and chop peaches.
 You can use any type peaches for this recipe.
 You can easily peel peaches by placing them in boiling water and dunking in ice water.
 The peels will slide right off.

 Sprinkle Fruit Fresh on peaches so that they will not turn brown while preparing other ingredients.

-Place all ingredients in a stock pot.
+Place all ingredients in a large stock pot.
 Bring to a boil and boil 5 minutes.

 Pour salsa into clean, sterilized pint or half pint canning jars, leaving 1/2 inch head space.
 Wipe rims of jars and place sterilized rings and lids on jars, tightening finger tight.

-Place in boiling water canner with water covering jars by 1 inch.
+Place jars in boiling water canner with water covering jars by 1 inch.
 Bring water to a complete boil.
 Process jars in boiling water for 15 minutes.

 Remove jars from canner and set on a towel on the kitchen counter to cool.
 Unsealed jars should be placed in refrigerator and eaten within one week.
 Sealed jars can be stored in a cool dark place for 1-2 years.

 Vidalia Chop WizardGranite Ware Covered Preserving Canner with Rack, 12-QuartT-fal B36262 Specialty Total Nonstick Dishwasher Safe Oven Safe Stockpot Cookware, 12-Quart, BlackMrs.
 Wages Fresh Fruit Preserver, 6-Ounce Shaker Bottle